triplee12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - export var_name -> create global variable
 - print the result of the additon of two numbers
 - print the result of the division of two numbers
+- print the result of the multiplication of two numbers